FIVE DUETS FOR SOPRANO AND ALTO, OP. 66

 Lübeck.
 In No. 5, the second and third verses use the same

-notation with repeat signs, and so do the fourth and fifth
+notation with repeat signs, as do the fourth and fifth verses,

 German Text: